Using Azure Security Center for an incident response

 Sam receives the case from Judy and starts reviewing the remediation steps that Security Center suggested.

-The incident response team can also take advantage of the Security Center Power BI capability to see different types of reports.
-These reports can help them during further investigation to visualize, analyze, and filter recommendations and security alerts.
 For companies that use their security information and event management (SIEM) solution during the investigation process, they can also integrate Security Center with their solution.
 You can also integrate Azure audit logs and virtual machine (VM) security events by using the Azure log integration tool.
 To investigate an attack, you can use this information in conjunction with the information that Security Center provides.
+You can also use the investigation feature in Security Center, to help you determine the root cause of an incident.

 Assembling a team before an incident occurs is very important to your organization and will positively influence how incidents are handled.
 Having the right tools to monitor resources can help this team to take accurate steps to remediate a security incident.
 Security Center detection capabilities can assist IT to quickly respond to security incidents and remediate security issues.